Marine Infrastructure and Safety Plan 2021-2025

 With the complexities of marine construction, delays are also experienced through a shortage of suitable contractors and adverse weather conditions.
 Historically the best time for construction is late summer, autumn and very early into winter.
 However, with the delays experienced due to the approvals process, this is not always achievable.

-The 5-year Marine Infrastructure and Safety Plan enables MAST to define the projects it wishes to undertake over this period, obtain all the necessary approvals and cost estimates and appoint contractors well in advance of the scheduled construction time frame.
-It also allows for MAST to plan safety initiatives as required in an endeavour to drive the fatality rate in Tasmania towards zero.
+The 3-year Marine Infrastructure Plan enables MAST to define the projects it wishes to undertake over this period, obtain all the necessary approvals and cost estimates and appoint contractors well in advance of the scheduled construction time frame.

-The Marine Infrastructure and Safety Plan provides time for MAST to consult with facility owners about proposed improvements.
+The Marine Infrastructure Plan provides time for MAST to consult with facility owners about proposed improvements.
 This, in turn, provides the facility owners with time to budget for contributions towards the improvements.

-It is important that flexibility remains within the plan and that it remains under regular review.
-It may need to be amended if strategic direction changes with infrastructure projects or safety initiatives.
+It is important that flexibility remains within the plan and it is therefore reviewed annually.
+It may need to be amended if strategic direction changes with infrastructure projects.
 It is also important that the plan can be changed to meet the boating publics needs and expectations.

-New infrastructure and upgrades to existing infrastructure have been identified through a desk top audit by three experienced MAST staff who have been involved in facilities for a combined period of 58 years at MAST.
-These staff were involved in an initial audit in 2005.
+Under the Plan, new infrastructure and upgrades to existing infrastructure have been identified through a desk top audit by three experienced MAST staff who have been involved in facilities for a combined period of 60 years at MAST. $1.3 million is provided annually, depending on registration renewal and licence renewal uptake to deliver the projects under the Plan.

-The projects listed below are in no particular order but will be prioritised post consultation.
+The projects listed below are prioritised on an annual basis.
 Cost estimates for the projects will then be prepared and the approvals process can be commenced.

 The proposed projects are state-wide and would enhance recreational boating and safety in each location and region.